Insights Into Apple's Performance Versus Peers In Technology Hardware, Storage & Peripherals Sector - Apple (NASDAQ:AAPL)

 Key Takeaways

 For Apple in the Technology Hardware, Storage & Peripherals industry, the PE ratio is low compared to peers, indicating potential undervaluation.
-The high PB and PS ratios suggest that the market values the company's assets and sales highly.
-In terms of ROE, EBITDA, and gross profit, Apple demonstrates strong performance compared to industry peers.
-However, the low revenue growth rate may raise concerns about future prospects relative to competitors.
+The PB and PS ratios are high, suggesting overvaluation relative to industry standards.
+Apple's high ROE, EBITDA, and gross profit signify strong profitability, while the low revenue growth implies slower expansion compared to industry peers.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.